Psychotropic Medications

 Many children in the dependency system receive some form of psychotropic medication.
 In fact, according to the latest statistics*, Pennsylvania children on Medicaid and in foster care receive psychotropic medication at a rate three times higher than children in the general Medicaid population.
 That’s 43% compared to 16%!

 In 2011 the State Roundtable convened a workgroup to examine the issue.
 From 2011 to 2014 the Workgroup explored many aspects of psychotropic medication and foster care.
 Their task was to suggest a way for judges, lawyers and child welfare staff to make certain that foster children were receiving medication in the most appropriate manner.
-Please click here for a listing of current Workgroup members
+Listing of current Workgroup members

-The group created a number of tools to assist counties in doing this including a key questions card, a guide to help local children’s roundtables and a toolkit of information to explore this issue in detail.
+The group created a number of tools to assist counties in doing this including a key questions card (click the picture to the left), a guide to help local children’s roundtables and a toolkit of information to explore this issue in detail.
 Click the cd picture below to access the toolkit of a variety of resources/information.
 The Workgroup also recommended that everyone involved in a dependent child’s life ask the “Blue Box Questions” (below).
-To view the Psychotropic Medication Workgroup State Roundtable Reportsclick here.
+View the Psychotropic Medication Workgroup State Roundtable Reports

 The Psychotropic Medication Guide was created to generate discussion and develop a shared understanding on the issues pertaining to the prescribing practices, oversight and monitoring of psychotropic medication for Pennsylvania’s dependent children and youth in out-of-homeplacement.
 Members of the State Roundtable’s Workgroup on Psychotropic Medication hope the guide will be useful as Local Children’s Roundtables or subcommittees of the Roundtable begin the conversation about creating a shared value system regarding the physical and emotional well-being of children and the needs, opportunities and available services that currently exist to support children in health and wellness.
 Click the picture to the right to access this guide.